If HMRC visits my business: Trouble in store?

 Many businesses dread a visit from HMRC.
-There is always the worry that something may come out resulting in paying more tax but there is also an understandable sense of dread at the potential distruption it could cause in the run up to the visit, during the visit and even following the visit.
+There is always the worry that something may come out resulting in more tax having to be paid but there is also an understandable sense of dread at the potential distruption it could cause in the run up to the visit, during the visit and even following the visit.
 However, there are a number of things you can do to make the experience far less stressful.
+We are often asked, if HMRC visits my business what do I need to be aware of?

 Most HMRC visits are pre-arranged either by telephone or letter.
 If the appointment is made by telephone, ask the officer to confirm in writing the details of the visit – not only date and time but the expected length of the visit.
 Ask for confirmation of who will be coming, what their roles are in the enquiry overall and exactly what records it any they want to see.
 Ask at the outset are there any particular risk areas they have identified in selecting you for an inspection.
 Have all of the requested records ready for the visit.